 in organizational communication and linguistic varieties in workplace communication.

-François Cooren is a Professor and the former Chair of the Department of Communication at the Université de Montréal, Canada.
-His research
+François Cooren is a Professor and Chair of the Department of Communication at the Université de Montréal, Canada.
+His research interests

-interests include organizational communication, language and social interaction, and communication theory.
-François authored
+include organizational communication, language and social interaction, and communication theory.
+François authored and co-authored

-and co-authored four books, edited five volumes, and published more than 40 book chapters and 50 articles in international
+four books, edited nine volumes, and published more than 40 book chapters and 60 articles in international peer-reviewed journals

-peer-reviewed journals such as ‘Academy of Management Annals’, ‘Organization Studies’, ‘Human Relations’, ‘Long Range Planning’,
+such as ‘Academy of Management Review’, ‘Academy of Management Annals’, ‘Organization Studies’, ‘Human Relations’, ‘Long Range

 To upload your short paper, please log in to the Member Area.